aanya-coding-projects/agency-site/README.md

 ---

 ## 📌 Purpose
-This project was created as a portfolio piece to demonstrate front-end web development skills and branding for a cloud solutions business.
+This project was created as a portfolio piece to demonstrate front-end web development skills and branding for a creative agency business.

 ---